risk-first/website/menagerie/Complexity-Risk.md

 Note that I could pick any hierarchy here:  I don't have to start at **c** (although it has the nice property that it has two roughly even sub-trees attached to it).

-### Space and Time Complexity

-So far, we've looked at a couple of definitions of complexity in terms of the _structure_ of software.
-However, in Computer Science there is a whole branch of complexity theory devoted to how the software _runs_, namely [Big O Complexity](https://en.wikipedia.org/wiki/Big_O_notation).

-Once running, an algorithm or data structure will consume space or runtime dependent on it's characteristics.
-As with Garbage Collectors, these characteristics can introduce [Performance Risk](Production-Risk) which can easily catch out the unwary.
-By and large, using off-the-shelf components helps, but you still need to know their performance characteristics.

-The [Big O Cheatsheet](http://bigocheatsheet.com) is a wonderful resource to investigate this further.

-A third measure of complexity.  ( Start calling these out).

-Depth-first search complexity with N and E.

 ## Hierarchies and Modularization

 How does this help us?
 Imagine if **a** - **j** were modules of a software system, and the edges of the graph showed communications between the different sub-systems.
 In the first graph, we're in a worse position:  who's in charge?
 What deals with what?
 Can I isolate a component and change it safely?
 What happens if one component disappears?
 But, in the second graph, it's easier to reason about, because of the reduced number of connections and the new heirarchy of organisation.